Yo-Yo Ma serenades newly-vaccinated at inoculation clinic

 The quick concert came exactly one year after Ma started posting recordings of himself using the hashtag #SongsOfComfort on social media in an effort to ease anxiety throughout the early days of the pandemic.

-“I wanted to find a way to continue to share some of the music that gives me comfort,” the cellist wrote on Twitter on March 13, 2020.
+“In these days of anxiety,” the cellist wrote on Twitter on March 13, 2020, “I wanted to find a way to continue to share some of the music that gives me comfort.”

 Since then, Ma has also played surprise pop-up concerts and live-streamed virtual concerts for essential workers and first-responders.